-To sell your product in the United States, a laboratory that is accredited by OSHA as a Nationally Recognized Testing Laboratory (NRTL) can and should evaluate it.
-When your product bears a Mark from an NRTL, you are telling the Authorities having Jurisdiction (AHJ) and consumers that it complies with the applicable requirements set by ANSI, ASTM, NEMA, and UL standards.
+If your products need US and Canadian safety approvals, you may be faced with the concern over which mark do you use and what mark is accepted in the field.
+There are many myths that your choices are limited to certain marks issued by UL or CSA.
+To sell your product in the United States, a laboratory that is recognized by OSHA as a Nationally Recognized Testing Laboratory (NRTL) can and should evaluate it.
+When your product bears a Mark from an NRTL, you are telling the Authorities having Jurisdiction (AHJ) and consumers that it has been evaluated by a third party and found to comply with the applicable standards.
 Likewise, when you sell your product in Canada, the law requires that you have it approved by a Certification Organization (CO) accredited by the Standards Council of Canada (SCC).
 Once your product is evaluated against the applicable Canadian requirements, it will bear a mark specifically designated for Canada.

 A final product with an intrinsic function intended for the final user and intended to be placed on the European Union market as a single commercial unit.
 One or more devices may define the final user product.

+How can I determine if my product is a component or an apparatus?
 For a product to be classified as an apparatus it must meet four (4) criteria: